deanwampler/Presentations/SeductionsOfScala/README.md

 ## Setup

-A PDF of the slides, these instructions, and all the source code will be provided in class.
-You need to setup the following tools in advance.
+A PDF of the tutorial slides and all the exercise source code will be provided in class.
+You need to setup the following tools in advance, if you can.

 ### Scala 2.10 RC3